-23. Q: Will my shares be voted if I do not sign and return my Proxy card or vote by telephone or internet?
+22. Q: Will my shares be voted if I do not sign and return my Proxy card or vote by telephone or internet?

 A: If you are a stockholder of record and you do not sign and return your Proxy card or vote by telephone or internet, your shares will not be voted at the Annual Meeting.
 If your shares are held in street name and you do not issue instructions to your broker, your broker may vote your shares at its discretion on routine matters, but may not vote your shares on nonroutine matters.
-Under the New York Stock Exchange rules, the proposal relating to the election of directors is deemed to be a routine matter with respect to which brokers and nominees may exercise their voting discretion without receiving instructions from the beneficial owner of the shares.
+Under the New York Stock Exchange rules, the proposals relating to the election of directors, the adoption of the 2010 Employees' Restricted Stock Purchase Plan and the approval of the 2010 Executive Incentive Plan are deemed to be nonroutine matters with respect to which brokers and nominees may not exercise their voting discretion without receiving instructions from the beneficial owner of the shares.

-24. Q: What is a "broker non-vote"?
+23. Q: What is a "broker non-vote"?

 A: "Broker non-votes" are shares held by brokers or nominees which are present in person or represented by Proxy, but which are not voted on a particular matter because instructions have not been received from the beneficial owner.
 Under the rules of the Financial Industry Regulatory Authority, member brokers generally may not vote shares held by them in street name for customers unless they are permitted to do so under the rules of any national securities exchange of which they are a member.
-Under the rules of the New York Stock Exchange, New York Stock Exchange-member brokers who hold shares of Common Stock in street name for their customers and have transmitted our Proxy solicitation materials to their customers, but do not receive voting instructions from such customers, are not permitted to vote on nonroutine matters.
-Since the election of directors is a routine matter, a broker may turn in a Proxy card voting shares at its discretion and without receiving instructions from you.
+Under the rules of the New York Stock Exchange, New York Stock Exchangemember brokers who hold shares of Common Stock in street name for their customers and have transmitted our Proxy solicitation materials to their customers, but do not receive voting instructions from such customers, are not permitted to vote on nonroutine matters.
+Under the New York Stock Exchange Plan and the approval of the 2010 Executive Incentive Plan are deemed to be nonroutine matters with respect to which brokers and nominees may not exercise their voting discretion without receiving instructions from the beneficial owner of the shares.

-25. Q: What is the effect of a broker non-vote?
+24. Q: What is the effect of a broker non-vote?